 Health Resources and Services Administration (HRSA) Bureau of Primary Health Care (BPHC)

-Manual to serve as a web-based policy resource to assist in understanding and demonstrating compliance with Health Center Program requirements.
+Manual to serve as a streamlined and consolidated resource to assist health centers in understanding and demonstrating compliance with Health Center Program and Federal Torts Claims Act program requirements.

 Health Center Mergers, Acquisitions and other Corporate Changes

 A guide on how changes in corporate structures may impact the Health Center Program Federal award or result in a change in the award recipient, highlighting related considerations.